ZeroGuacamole/nugget/README.md

 ## High-Level Architecture

-Tool-Name is structured into several key components to ensure modularity and ease of maintenance:
+Nugget is structured into several key components to ensure modularity and ease of maintenance:

 ### Core
 - **Event Capture**: Logic to attach event listeners and capture user interactions efficiently.